-This unit provides a multi-pronged communication program to inform plan participants of their retirement benefits, and provides for the evaluation and processing of all disability applications.
+This unit provides a multi-pronged communication program to inform plan participants of their retirement benefits and provides for the evaluation and processing of all disability applications.
 This unit consists of four sections:

-8,100 letters and approximately 9,100 emails annually) received from members, former members, beneficiaries, retirees, employers, and others.
+1. Correspondence and Face-To-Face Counseling Section - responds to written inquiries (4,185 letters and approximately 11,765 emails annually) received from members, former members, beneficiaries, retirees, employers, and others.
 Topics include benefit questions, complex pension issues, and resolution of members' individual problems.
-Staff (counselors) in this section meet one-on-one with members and retirees (2,963 annually) conducting sessions at the Agency.
-Counselors participate in both

-Agency-initiated group seminars as well as employer and employee organization sponsored seminars and programs (serving 8,511 annually).
+Staff (counselors) in this section meet one-on-one with members and retirees (2,893 annually) conducting sessions at the Agency.
+Counselors participate in both Agency-initiated group seminars as well as employer and employee organization sponsored seminars and programs for members and retirees (5,560 annually).

-- 2. Call Center Section provides telephone counseling and problem solving to participants and pension annuitants through telephone calls (approximately 115,800 calls responded to annually) with additional calls (approximately 40,100 annually) handled through the interactive voice response system (menu option system).
+- 2. Call Center Section provides telephone counseling and problem solving to participants and pension annuitants through telephone calls (158,370 annually) with additional calls (27,806 annually) handled through the interactive voice response system (menu option system).
 The section serves as the initial point of caller contact for clarification on retirement matters, response to questions, account problems, or non-receipt of pension checks. - 3.
-Disability Section processes member claims for disability retirement (721 annually) through various administrative and medical review steps.
+Disability Section processes member claims for disability retirement (901 annually) through various administrative and medical review steps.
 This section interacts with the Agency's medical boards, legal staff, member physicians and attorneys, and schedules independent medical examinations, as requested by the medical board in their determination regarding the member's eligibility for disability retirement. - 4.
 Employer Education and Training Section produces membership literature and manages the Pre-Retirement Seminar Program.
-In addition to its work aimed directly at plan participants, the section also interacts and maintains certification, training, and continuing education programs for employer-based retirement coordinators (684 retirement coordinators).
+In addition to its work aimed directly at plan participants, the section also interacts and maintains certification, training, and continuing education programs for employer-based retirement coordinators (671 retirement coordinators).